Deb Breton – mixed media artist

 Thank you for your interest in my work.

-Deb Breton is a mixed media artist living in beautiful Sonoma County, California.
+Deb Breton is a mixed media artist living and creating in beautiful Sonoma County, California.

 She was born with a congenital lung ailment that kept her isolated in gloomy hospitals more than at home.
 From Walter Reed hospital in D.C. to Landstuhl hospital in Germany, she grew up with a lot of ‘alone’ time.
 While most kids were out playing, Breton would be in her hospital bed, content with sketch pads and pencils.
 Her mom made sure they were always there for her.
 And because her dad was in the armed forces, they moved around a lot.
 Experiencing other countries and cultures had an undeniable, lifelong impact on her.